reTHINK-project/testbeds/docs/platformInstallationGuide.md

 ####Hello World
 The Hello World is published in the repository [dev-hello](https://github.com/reTHINK-project/testbeds/tree/dev/dev-hello), and its installation manual is provided there.
+The HelloWorld application is distinguished from the Hyperty HelloWorld which provides the real service.

 To be able to run the new application, using Google ID or any OIDC serveur, you must register this application as a "client" of the IdP.